accelerated-text/reaction-acc-text-demo/README.md

 - Go to [localhost:8080](http://localhost:8080)

-- Select Document Plan you have been using, eg. `Dresses`
+- Select Document Plan you have been using, eg. `Pants`

 - Make changes